-SoftBank Group Corp., a Japanese multinational company in collaboration NASA and U.S. aerospace company AeroVironment is about to test a massive solar-powered drone that can beam 5G connectivity down to practically anywhere in the world.
+SoftBank Group Corp., a Japanese multinational company in collaboration with NASA and U.S. aerospace company AeroVironment is about to test a massive solar-powered drone that can beam 5G connectivity down to practically anywhere in the world.

 Dubbed as Hawk 30, the drone is an unmanned aerial vehicle (UAV) that features ten electric engines and can fly at altitudes of over 65,600 feet (20 km).
 It will have a curved “flying wing” design similar to a series of high-altitude solar drones that AeroVironment made for NASA twenty years ago.
 Filings with the Federal Aviation Administration and the Securities and Exchange Commission suggest the new Hawk will have 10 electric engines and an operational altitude of over 20 kilometers.

-Now AeroVironment, once again is ready with a new project.
+Now AeroVironment, once again, is ready with a new project.
 In January 2018, Japanese technology conglomerate SoftBank and AeroVironment formed a joint venture called HAPSMobile to develop a solar-powered HALE drone for commercial operations.
 HAPS is an acronym standing for high altitude, pseudo-satellite.

-Wahid Nawabi, CEO of AeroVironment said, “For many years, we have fully understood the incredible value HALE unmanned aircraft platforms could deliver to countless organizations and millions of people around the world through remote sensing and last mile, next-generation IoT connectivity.”
+Wahid Nawabi, CEO of AeroVironment, said, “For many years, we have fully understood the incredible value HALE unmanned aircraft platforms could deliver to countless organizations and millions of people around the world through remote sensing and last-mile, next-generation IoT connectivity.”

-Company noted, “The project envisions testing in varied environments, including significantly higher altitudes.
+The company noted, “The project envisions testing in varied environments, including significantly higher altitudes.
 AeroVironment will return to the Commission to seek the necessary authorizations relating to higher altitudes.”